Constructing Subspace Packings from Other Packings: Constructing New Grassmannian Packings from Old

 A common method for constructing new optimal Grassmannian packings out of already known ones is to use a Kronecker product or Kronecker-like product.
 We make note of the following standard definition and properties. \begin{defn} For $A \in M(\bF,r, s)$ and $B \in M(\bF,p,q)$, with the $i$th row and $j$th column of $A$ denoted by $a_{i,j}$, we define the \emph{Kronecker product} $A \otimes B \in M(\bF,rp,sq)$ as

-\end{defn} The Kronecker product is nicely related to other matrix operations. \begin{prop} Let $A, B, C, D$ be matrices with elements in $\bF$.
-The following identities hold: \begin{itemize} \item If $B + C$ is defined, then $A \otimes (B +C) = A \otimes B + A \otimes C$; \item If $A + B$ is defined, then $(A +B)\otimes C= A \otimes C + B \otimes C$; \item If $AC$ and $BD$ are defined, then $(A \otimes B)(C \otimes D) = (AC) \otimes (BD)$; \item $(A\otimes B)^\ast = A^\ast \otimes B^\ast$. \item If $A$ and $B$ are square, then $\tr(A\otimes B) = \tr(A) \tr(B)$. \item If $A$ has singular values $\{\sigma_i\}_{i=1}^r$ and $B$ has singular values $\{\rho_j\}_{j=1}^s$, then $A \otimes B$ has singular values $\{\sigma_i \rho_j\}_{i=1,j=1}^{r,s}$. \end{itemize} \end{prop} A certainly incomplete summary of such constructions making use of the Kronecker product in the literature follows.
+\end{defn} A certainly incomplete summary of such constructions making use of the Kronecker product in the literature follows.
 We will often use the more general term \emph{tensor} instead of Kronecker product to circumvent awkward phrasing.
 In \cite{LemSei73}, the authors tensor real equiangular lines (not necessarily a frame) with orthogonal matrices to obtain equiisoclinic packings (not necessarily a fusion frame).
 They achieve this indirectly by tensoring the Gram matrix of the equiangular lines with an identity matrix ([proof of Theorem 3.7], [Remark 4.2]).
-The same construction was repeated in \cite[Theorem 4]{SAH14} (also in~\cite{Moh12}) but specifically for the case of equiangular tight frames (although the authors falsely assume that all Grassmannian frames are equiangular tight frames).
+The same construction was repeated in \cite[Theorem 4]{SAH14} but specifically for the case of equiangular tight frames (although the authors falsely assume that all Grassmannian frames are equiangular tight frames).
+Similarly, in~\cite{MKH20}, orthonormal basis vectors for equichordal tight fusion frames are tensored with an identity to generate equichordal tight fusion frames.
+The constructions in~\cite{CTX15} involve tensoring vectors in an equiangular tight frame [Theorem 3] or mutually unbiased bases [Theorem 6] (see also~\cite{EKB10}) with a fixed unitary and then considering the spectral distance -- which encourages equiisoclinic packings -- between the subspaces.
 In~\cite{Hog77}, the concept of \emph{isoclinic covariant functors} as a method of creating new sets of equiisoclinic subspaces from pre-existing ones is introduced.
 Tensoring vectors with an identity matrix would be one example of such a functor.
 Instead of starting with an equiangular tight frame, the author of \cite{Cre08} tensors the projections of an equichordal Grassmannian fusion frame with an identity matrix to obtain another equichordal Grassmannian fusion frame in [Proposition 12].
-Finally, in \cite[Corollary 5]{BCPST}, each column vector in a truncated orthonormal basis is tensored with a unitary matrix representing the different subspaces of a particular type of tight fusion frame to obtain a new tight fusion frame, called the Naimark complement and in [Theorem 7], a specific application of this starting with a collection of orthonormal bases for the entire space is used to obtain a equiisoclinic Grassmannian fusion frame.
+Finally, in \cite[Corollary 5]{BCPST}, each column vector in a truncated orthonormal basis is tensored with a unitary matrix representing the different subspaces of a particular type of tight fusion frame to obtain a new tight fusion frame, called the Naimark complement, and in [Theorem 7], a specific application of this starting with a collection of orthonormal bases for the entire space is used to obtain a equiisoclinic Grassmannian fusion frame.
 Furthermore, \cite{CFMWZ} essentially has the construction from Corollary~\ref{cor:gentens} but in the specific case of building new tight fusion frames from old ones, without a focus on the geometric properties.
 We now present a construction which subsumes the ones listed above.
 The theorem also shows that the construction preserves various desired properties separately. \begin{thm} Let $\{\cW_i\}_{i=1}^n$ be a collection of $m$-dimensional subspaces in $\bF^k$.
 For each $i \in [n]$, fix an orthonormal basis $\{e_j^i\}_{j=1}^m$ of $\cW_i$.
 Further let $\{U_i\}_{i=1}^n$ be a collection of unitaries in $M(\bF,r,r)$.
 For each $i \in [n]$ and $j \in [m]$ define